radar/guides/make-your-own-gem.md

     => "hola mundo"

 We need to use a strange command line flag here: `-Ilib`.
-Usually RubyGems includes the `lib` directory for us, and it will for gem executables.
-However, if we're running it outside of RubyGems, we have to bring it in ourselves.
+Usually RubyGems includes the `lib` directory for us, so end users don't need to worry about configuring their load paths.
+However, if we're running our code outside of RubyGems, we have to configure things ourselves.
 It's possible to manipulate the `$LOAD_PATH` from within the code itself, but that's considered an anti-pattern in most cases.
 There's many more anti-patterns (and good patterns!) for gems, explained in [this guide](/patterns).

 If you've added more files to your gem, make sure to remember to add them to your gemspec's `files` array before publishing a new gem!
 For this reason